 In the absence of any dietary EPA and DHA, the crucial question is how much dietary ALA do our tissues convert into EPA and DHA?

-Some papers have cited that human conversion of ALA into EPA ranges from 8% to 20% and conversion of ALA to DHA ranges from 1% to 9% (11).
-One study indicated that ALA conversion is about 6% for EPA and 3.8% for DHA (14).
+Some papers have cited that human conversion of ALA into EPA ranges from 8% to 20% and conversion of ALA to DHA ranges from 1% to 9%.
+One study indicated that ALA conversion is about 6% for EPA and 3.8% for DHA.
+Another report stated 5-10% and 2-5% respectively.
 The factors mentioned above are the reason for these huge variations of rates.

 As Huel doesn't contain any EPA and DHA, we've ensured it contains sufficient ALA for there to be adequate conversion to EPA and DHA.

-The total amount of omega-3s in Huel Version 2.2 is 14.4g based on a 2,000kcal intake.
-We don’t know the exact amount of ALA in Huel as the ALA present comes from the natural ingredients, but we do know that it is the predominant omega-3 fatty acid in flaxseed and therefore we know that there’s at least 14g of ALA per 2,000kcal Huel, i.e. a majority of the omega-3 content.
-Therefore Huel should be regarded as a very high source of ALA and provides more than the majority of people’s intakes.
+The total amount of omega-3s in Huel Powder v3.0 is 18g based on a 2,000kcal intake.
+The ALA present in Huel comes from the natural ingredients and is the predominant omega-3 fatty acid in flaxseed providing over 14g of ALA per 2,000kcal Huel Powder, i.e. a majority of the omega-3 content.
+Therefore, Huel Powder v3.0 is a very high source of ALA and provides more than the majority of people’s intakes.

-These figures are looking at ‘worst case scenario’ and demonstrate that the amount of ALA Huel provides is more than sufficient to convert to adequate amounts of EPA and DHA to maintain optimal health.
+These figures are looking at ‘worst case scenario’ and demonstrate that the amount of ALA Huel Products provide is more than sufficient to convert to adequate amounts of EPA and DHA to maintain optimal health.
 In practice conversion rates are likely to be higher as Huel’s nutritional profile is far from indicative of a typical modern Western diet.
-This conservative level also ignores the favourable saturated fat and omega-6 profiles of Huel, that there’s adequate niacin, vitamin B6, vitamin C, zinc and magnesium to act as enzyme cofactors and that Huel contains no trans fat.
-Moreover, as there’s no EPA and DHA in Huel, the conversion will be at an increased rate.
-As you can see, there are numerous factors that potentially increase the conversion rates of ALA to EPA and DHA in Huel to a level notably higher than the already more than adequate conservative figure of 1,372mg.
+This conservative level also ignores the favourable saturated fat and omega-6 profiles of Huel Products, that there’s adequate niacin, vitamin B6, vitamin C, zinc and magnesium to act as enzyme cofactors and that Huel Products contain no trans-fat.
+Moreover, as there’s no EPA and DHA in Huel Products, the conversion will be at an increased rate.
+As you can see, there are numerous factors that potentially increase the conversion rates of ALA to EPA and DHA in Huel Powder v3.0 to a level notably higher than the already adequate conservative figure of 1,120mg.